Fork, Explore, Commit: OS Primitives for Agentic Exploration: Abstract

 \section{Abstract}

 AI agents increasingly perform agentic exploration: pursuing multiple solution paths in parallel and committing only the successful one.
 Because each exploration path may modify files and spawn processes, agents require isolated environments with atomic commit and rollback semantics for both \emph{filesystem state} and \emph{process state}.
 We introduce the \emph{branch context}, a new OS abstraction that provides: (1)~copy-on-write state isolation with independent filesystem views and process groups, (2)~a structured lifecycle of fork, explore, and commit/abort, (3)~first-commit-wins resolution that automatically invalidates sibling branches, and (4)~nestable contexts for hierarchical exploration.
 We realize branch contexts in Linux through two complementary components.
-First, \sys is a FUSE-based filesystem that gives each branch context an isolated copy-on-write workspace, with O(1) creation, atomic commit to the parent, and automatic sibling invalidation, all without root privileges. \sys is open sourced in \url{https://github.com/multikernel/branchfs}.
+First, \sys is a FUSE-based filesystem that gives each branch context an isolated copy-on-write workspace, with O(1) creation, atomic commit to the parent, and automatic sibling invalidation, all without root privileges. \sys is open sourced in \url{https://github.com/multikernel/branchfs}, along with a Python integration library, \textsc{BranchContext}~\cite{branchcontext}, that provides ready-to-use agent exploration patterns.
 Second, \syscall is a proposed Linux syscall that spawns processes into branch contexts with reliable termination, kernel-enforced sibling isolation, and first-commit-wins coordination.
 Preliminary evaluation of \sys shows sub-350\,$\mu$s branch creation independent of base filesystem size, and modification-proportional commit overhead (under 1\,ms for small changes).

 \keywords{Agentic exploration, AI agents, Filesystem branching, Copy-on-write, FUSE, Operating system primitives}